jylisadoney/intro-excel-1/index.md

 - format data
 - insert basic functions

-Part II of this workshop series will show you how to:
+Visit "Introduction to Excel: Part II" to learn how to:
 - create charts and graphs
 - insert advanced functions

-We will even learn a few tips and tricks in both workshops that will make you an Excel power-user.

 # Workshop Prep and Downloads